kitsec-labs/kitsec-core/README.md

 Test subdomains for example.com and print http response and technology with active enumeration:

-`kitsec enumerator -t -r -a example.com`
+`kitsec enumerate -t -r -a example.com`

 ### 🥷 Raider

 Tests a base url against a bruteforce threat:

-`kitsec raider example.com`
+`kitsec raid example.com`

 Tests a base url against a DDOS threat with 10 parallel threats, 100 requests per threat, 8 retries, and 5 second pause before retry:

-`kitsec raider example.com -t 10 -r 100 -n 8 -p 5000`
+`kitsec raid example.com -t 10 -r 100 -n 8 -p 5000`

 ### 💉 Injector

 Tests a base URL against a curated list of [path](https://github.com/milo2012/pathbrute)  [sql, php, ASP.NET]:

-`kitsec injector example.com`
+`kitsec inject example.com`

 You can update the list you want to inject in the directory lists/injector/.